 Being a member I also get great knowledge of what to do with the monthly guides and can’t wait for the latest podcast episodes as I learn more that way than just reading.
 I also like the notes to follow in case I missed something!

 I just wanted to let you know what a wonderful service you’re offering our community.
 I’m not really a “green thumb” but your passion and knowledge has got me started!!
 I enjoyed your workshop very much, it was informative, fun and tasty!!

 You are inspirational and I am working toward having a sustainable garden where my family can eat their ‘fill’ of fresh fruit/veggies and salad stuff just like yours does.
-I can’t wait till your next workshop or should we call it a PLAYshop….fun fun fun!!!Deborah, Noosa, Qld
+I can’t wait till your next workshop or should we call it a PLAYshop….fun fun fun!!!

-She holds a Diploma of Horticulture, Certificate in Horticultural Therapy and has completed a Permaculture Design Course as well as further training in garden therapy and organic food growing.
+She holds a Diploma of Horticulture, Diploma of Community Services, Certificate in Horticultural Therapy and has completed a Permaculture Design Course as well as further training in community services and Social and Therapeutic Horticulture at Thrive, UK.

 Her knowledge is shared worldwide, through various publications, and also nationally on radio, television and at events.